At a Glance

 - Company: Join a leading pharmaceutical company known for innovation and excellence in the industry.

-- Qualifications: 5+ years in medical communications and a relevant scientific degree are essential.
+- Qualifications: 5+ years in medical writing, with a scientific degree; publications experience is a plus.

-- Other info: Immediate start available for this 6-month contract position.
+- Other info: Immediate start available for the right candidate; perfect for those seeking a dynamic role.

 6 month contract opportunity